15 Best Restaurants On The Isle of Skye For 2025

 Location: Stein, Waternish, Isle of Skye, IV55, 8GA

 Michael Smith’s restaurant in the pretty fishing village of Stein is one of Skye’s best restaurants.
-We’ve yet to eat here (it’s top of my Skye bucket list), but this Michelin-starred eatery is highly acclaimed.
+We’ve yet to eat here (it’s on my Skye bucket list), but this Michelin-starred eatery is highly acclaimed.

 Delivering a relaxed vibe, Loch Bay serves a ‘contemporary Scottish with a French twist’ menu.
 Expect truly special dishes like hand-dived scallops and venison, with produce from the local waters and the West Coast’s best estates.